Best Summer Programs in Phoenix – 2026

 2) ASU Summer Programs

-• Location: Phoenix, AZ (with some programs on campuses in Glendale, Mesa, or Tempe)
+• Location: Phoenix, AZ (ASU has additional campuses in Glendale, Mesa, and Tempe)

-• Eligibility: Most require students to be rising sophomores, juniors, or seniors, although younger age groups are sometimes accommodated.
+• Eligibility: Most require students to be rising sophomores, juniors, or seniors

 Given its immense size (over 65,000 undergraduates!), it’s no surprise that the selection of ASU summer programs is incredibly diverse.
 Here, students can find everything from leadership programs to photography classes to robotics camps on one of four Phoenix-area campuses.

-Finally, the Ira A. Fulton Schools of Engineering offers a number of programs, including the Underwater Robotics Camp, Engineering Projects in Community Service (EPICS) Program (national award-winning social entrepreneurship program), and Semiconductor High School Summer Experience, among others.
+Finally, the Ira A. Fulton Schools of Engineering offers a number of programs, including the Underwater Robotics Camp, Engineering Projects in Community Service (EPICS) Program (national award-winning social entrepreneurship program), and STEAM Machines, among others.

 3) Med-Start Health Careers Program